Anapa International Airport

-The airport is a part of Basel Aero, airport managing holding that also runs Sochi International Airport, Krasnodar and Gelendzhik airports.
+The airport is a part of Basel Aero, an airport management holding that also runs Sochi International Airport, Krasnodar, and Gelendzhik airports.

-Passenger traffic of the Anapa airport in 2013 was 739,637 people.
+Passenger traffic at Anapa Airport in 2013 was 739,637.
 The airport is among the top 30 of Russia's busiest airports.

-Construction of a new terminal began in March 2016, and was completed in July 2017, when the new terminal building became operational.
+Construction of a new terminal began in March 2016 and was completed in July 2017, when the new terminal building became operational.